Catching PyTorch's Performance

 From 11 seconds to 533 milliseconds.
 The remaining 4.2× gap is now dominated by the GPU kernel itself (71.5% of dispatch time).
 This is IREE's Metal backend vs Apple's MPS, which is a different compiler targeting the same hardware and is outside Sheaf's control.

-On inference, the picture is different.
+For inference, the picture is different.
 For 100 tokens of autoregressive generation, 94% of the time is spent in the GPU call.
 Buffer overhead is negligible.
 The gap with PyTorch (746ms vs 390ms) is entirely in kernel quality.

 The optimizations described here will continue in a follow-up article, where I'll cover the autodiff pipeline and training step fusion.